baccigalupi/CalOrders/README.md

 * Combined the research performed, information from user interviews, and brainstorming sessions into a set of principles users would want _(2c)_
  * Easy to use
  * Simple
+ * Data Driven
- * Secure and private
+ * Visibility
 * Come up with more for RFI specific stuff
-* Design artifacts, initial design, and concepts from sessions with the end users captured into [PivotalTracker](https://www.pivotaltracker.com/n/projects/1931593) to represent the build details needed to build a Minimum Viable Product (MVP)
+* Design artifacts, initial design, and concepts from sessions with the end users captured into [PivotalTracker](https://www.pivotaltracker.com/n/projects/1968721) to represent the build details needed to build a Minimum Viable Product (MVP)
 * Created stories: [Pivotal](Pivotal)
 * Team brainstormed and “whiteboarded” initial designs, conducted open feedback sessions with not involved staff. _(2c)_
 * Used parallel design to create two high level application flows in [parallel](https://github.com/OncoreLLC/TempusArtifacts/wiki/Parallel-Whiteboard-Design) on the white board _(2d)_